core-wg/senml-versions/draft-ietf-core-senml-versions.md

 evolution of an interchange format generally assumes an incremental progression of the version number as the format accretes additional features over time.
-However in the case of SenML it is expected that the likely evolution will be for independently selectable capability _features_ to be added to the basic specification that is indicated by version number 10.
+However, in the case of SenML, it is expected that the likely evolution will be for independently selectable capability _features_ to be added to the basic specification that is indicated by version number 10.
 To support this model, this document repurposes the single version